pablop16n/web-docs-scorer/README.md

 `numeric_characters / alphabetic_characters * 100`

-This metric and its thresholds are lineal and language-dependent.
+This metric and its thresholds are linear and language-dependent.
 In Spanish, for example, we assign scores as follows:

 | Number score | Percentage |
 | ------------ | ---------- |